dwiepert/naip-w2v2/README.md

 * `-i, --prefix`: sets the `prefix` or input directory.
 Compatible with both local and GCS bucket directories containing audio files, though do not include 'gs://'
 * `-s, --study`: optionally set the study.
 You can either include a full path to the study in the `prefix` arg or specify some parent directory in the `prefix` arg containing more than one study and further specify which study to select here.
 * `-d, --data_split_root`: sets the `data_split_root` directory or a full path to a single csv file.
 For classification, it must be  a directory containing a train.csv and test.csv of file names.
 If runnning embedding extraction, it should be a csv file.
 Running evaluation only can accept either a directory or a csv file.
 This path should include 'gs://' if it is located in a bucket.
 * `-l, --label_txt`: sets the `label_txt` path.
-This is a full file path to a .txt file contain a list of the target labels for selection (see [labels.txt](https://github.com/dwiepert/mayo-ssast/blob/main/labels.txt)).
+This is a full file path to a .txt file contain a list of the target labels for selection (see [labels.txt](https://github.com/dwiepert/mayo-w2v2/blob/main/labels.txt).
+Features in same classifier group should be split by ',', each feature classifier group should be split by '/n').
 If stored in a bucket it If it is empty, it will require that embedding extraction be running.
 * `--lib`: : specifies whether to load using librosa (True) or torchaudio (False), default=False
 * `-c, --checkpoint`: specify a pretrained model checkpoint - this is a base model from w2v2, as mentioned earlier.
 Default is 'facebook/wav2vec2-base-960h' which is a base model trained on 960h of Librispeech.
 This is required regardless of whether you include a fine-tuned model path.
 If using a checkpoint stored on GCS, make sure it starts with 'gs://'
 * `-mp, --finetuned_mdl_path`: if running eval-only or extraction, you can specify a fine-tuned model to load in.
 This can either be a local path of a 'gs://' path, that latter of which will trigger the code to download the specified model path to the local machine.